MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 comply with all standard security policies.
 Discuss the following Mesh requirements in advance with the appropriate Security owners.

+## Endpoints and firewall configuration

+As with all Microsoft products, allowing the endpoints/URLs and ports required for Mesh experiences is necessary to achieve full functionality and optimal performance for your users.
+How you use the network configuration requirements for Mesh depends on your enterprise organization network architecture.

 [!INCLUDE [Include file for the immersive spaces ports and firewall requirements article](../../Includes/immersive-spaces-teams-ports-firewall.md)]

 [!INCLUDE [Include file for the custom immersive spaces ports and firewall requirements in Mesh article](../../Includes/custom-immersive-spaces-ports-firewall.md)]